Luxury Outdoor Living Master Plan (San Diego 2026): Estate Design-Build, Costs & Phasing

 - Levels & edges: Gentle transitions; seat walls define rooms; integrate steps/risers with lighting.

 - Drainage: Grade to infiltrate on site; keep water off foundations/neighbor/ROW; integrate permeable details where smart.
-Use local standards like D‑25 curb outlet and D‑27 sidewalk underdrain where permitted by the jurisdiction.
+Use local standards like D‑25 curb outlet and D‑27 sidewalk underdrain where permitted.
+Our drainage guide covers all discharge paths.

-- Future‑proofing: Conduit sleeves under patios for gas/electric/low‑voltage; spare circuits for heaters/fans.
+- Future‑proofing: Conduit sleeves under patios for gas/electric/low‑voltage/A/V; spare circuits for heaters/fans/screens.

 Phasing (Do It Once, In the Right Order)

-- Phase 2 — Backyard Living Core: Patio in porcelain or pavers, outdoor kitchen, pergola/patio cover, fireplace/fire pit, primary lighting.
+- Phase 2 — Backyard Living Core: Patio in porcelain or pavers, outdoor kitchen with gas/electrical, pergola/louvered cover, fireplace/fire pit, enclosures, primary lighting.

-- Phase 3 — Performance & Finery: Putting green + turf, seat walls/steps, specialty planting/containers, advanced lighting scenes.
+- Phase 3 — Performance & Finery: Putting green + turf, seat walls/steps, privacy planting, A/V commissioning, advanced lighting scenes.

 Neighborhood Playbooks (What Changes Where You Live)